nawarian/The-PHP-Website/source/_jobs_pt_br/1119413703-eu-remoto-python-developer-at-dreamdev.md

 sitemap:
   lastModified: 2022-01-31
 meta:
-  description: 'Detalhes sobre a vaga de emprego: We are looking for Senior Python/Django engineers to build high-performance, low latency, multi-threaded Dotnet microservices.
+  description: 'Detalhes sobre a vaga de emprego: We are looking for Senior Python/Django engineers to build high-performance, low latency, multi-threaded microservices.
 The person will have the opportunity to work in distributed teams across Europe.'
   twitter:
     card: summary
     site: '@nawarian'
 ---

 # [EU - Remoto] Python Developer @ DREAMDEV

 ## Nossa empresa